Life After Trent

 Thursday, January 26, 2017, 4:30 - 7:00 p.m.
 Otonabee College Commons

-Life After Trent: Networking Sessions provide the opportunity for upper year students to meet and talk to Trent alumni who have recently transitioned from university to the work force.
-These are more informal, in-person sessions where students recieve tips on networking, hear some alumni experiences, and then speak to alumni.
-The students don't expect CEOs or rock stars (but congratulations if you are!), they just are concerned about graduation and find it beneficial to hear from Trent Alumni.
+Life After Trent: Networking Sessions provide the opportunity for upper year students or recent graduates to meet and talk to Trent alumni who have transitioned from university to the work force.
+These are more informal, in-person sessions where students recieve tips on networking, hear some alumni experiences, and speak to alumni.
+The students don't expect CEOs or rock stars (but congratulations if you are!) they are concerned about graduation and find it beneficial to hear from Trent alumni.
 Come share your experience with students!

 New alumni are always welcome!
 If you would like to participate, please contact Joanne Sokolowski, Manager of Convocation and Alumni Relations at email@example.com or Lindsay Morris, Head of Lady Eaton College at firstname.lastname@example.org.

 These sessions are organized by the Colleges of Trent University in association with Alumni Affairs and Student Transitions and Careers.